Nyamador/kanban-board/README.md

 The assessment:

 Imagine you find yourself in a post-apocalyptic society, joining a team of rogue ninja engineers that desperately need to keep track of their tasks.
 However, much of the internet was erased by a nuclear electromagnetic pulse, precluding the use of pre-built components such as react-trello.
 Frameworks like react.js still exist, and you can use them.
-Your task is to build a kanban board from scratch:
+So, to be clear, your task is to build a kanban board from scratch.
+You can use react as a framework, but NOT a library like react-trello.

 1. Use the png provided as a wireframe template, and create a list of 4 boards with 2 default items in each list.
 2. Create the functionality to add a task to each list.